Archive for the ‘Other Information’ Category

 June:

-formal correspondence to all owners who did not respond to the two
+• Final notification on assigning liens was initiated by our attorney in formal correspondence to all owners who did not respond to the two prior written requests sent.

 July:

- Work on the Water tank final positioning and the connection to the
+• Work on the Water tank final positioning and the connection to the ongoing water source from a natural spring were major tasks initiated.

 August:

- Replacement work on the roads was budgeted and the workplan with
+• Repaving work on the roads was budgeted and the workplan with the professional firm was initiated and completed.

 September: